patricia264/proseminar_geocomputation_patriciagribi/README.md

 ## Implementation

+variables of interest: CO2 and temperature over time

 For this research project the following datasets will be used:

 - Mauna Loa CO2 trends [Lan et al. 2023]: Globally averaged marine surface annual mean